pikzelgames/minecraft-ore-randomizer/README.md

 This is a project inspired by Jay Exci's video [here](https://www.youtube.com/watch?v=CS5DQVSp058) on how infinite features could be added to Minecraft.
 The end goal for this project is to have a mod which allows you to have fully working and unique random ores naturally found in the world.

+## Notes

+- For extra control over the program, you can run it through a terminal.
+Open a terminal and navigate to the root directory of the program.
+Next, activate the virtual environment (on Windows `venv\Scripts\activate`, on Unix: `source venv/bin/activate`), then type `python generator.py <options>` on Windows and `python3 generator.py <options>` on Unix.
+Use the `-h` option for more information.

 ## Installation

 - Download or clone this repository